tanvir362/tanvir362.github.io/_tabs/about.md

 -
 ### Software Engineer
 #### D2
-> June2021 - Ongoing
+> Jan 2020 - Jun 2021
-> Python, Django, React, Slack SDK, PostgreSQL, Azure, AWS
+> Python, Django, React, Material-UI, PostgreSQL, AWS
 - Developed an employee recognition and praising system
 - Developed Google Calendar, Google Drive and GitHub integrations for Web and Slack app
 - Improved the flexibility and modularity of an existing product by restructuring it